-Not all islands of the Maldives can to boast of the active underwater life.
-If you need the wonderful gold sand, clear blue water and complete absence of underwater creatures, you will find it on the most Maldives islands.
+Not every island of Maldives can boast of the active underwater life.
+If you need wonderful gold sand, clear blue water, and complete absence of underwater creatures, you will find it on the most of the islands.
+But if you prefer snorkeling or diving, you like to dip in a natural “aquarium” and feel yourself as a part of the world where the life was born, this photo post for you.

-Ladies and gentleman let me present…
+Ladies and Gentlemen, let me present…

 The Underwater Life of the Maldives